 Add Rocks or Gravel

 Finish by spreading the correct amount of gravel, typically 2–3 inches, over the fabric.
-This layer protects the landscape fabric underneath, improves drainage, and completes a durable, low-maintenance rock landscape.
+This layer protects the underlying landscape fabric, improves drainage, and completes a durable, low-maintenance rock landscape.

 How to Install Landscape Fabric Under Rocks Around Existing Plants?